andrewkariuki/internet-security-attacks/README.md

 The labs are part of the Internet Security courses provided by Syracuse University.
 They cover different defence mechanisms, such as intrusion detection, firewalls, tracing the source of attacks, anonymous communication, IPsec, virtual private network, and PKI.

-All code are located in the volumes folder.
+All code are located in the `volumes folder`.

 ## Lab Environment Setup